Aalesund-Techschool/shell-scripting/exercises/exercise-2.md

 :book: Depending on the OS and terminal settings, you may find that these shortcuts are not working as expected inside the terminal.

-:book: In Linux you may for instance see `^V` outputed if you try to paste some text into the terminal window.
+:book: In Linux you may for instance see `^V` printed if you try to paste some text into the terminal window.
 The short answer is that this is because the <kbd>CTRL</kbd> key has a special meaning in terminals, used to send signals to the terminal (terminate current program, etc.).
 They therefore sometimes collide with CTRL-based OS shortcuts.

 ### Windows